• Home

 Read : More Information on the Maryland Public Service Commission

-This segment requires a special use exemption from the Frederick County Board Of Supervisors.
+The Gore-Woodside-GooseCreek segment of this application is part of the Mid-Atlantic Resiliancy Link Project.
+It requires a special use exemption from the Frederick County Board Of Supervisors.
 Read how this line was re-routed into Maryland by Loudoun County.
-Contact your elected officials oppose the line.
+Contact your elected officials to oppose the line.

 The proposal is a rebuild within the existing easements through Frederick and Montgomery counties in Maryland.
 For some properties in Frederick and Montgomery, south of the Doubs substation, the project will result in 3 - 500kV and 2 - 230 lines in the existing two easements.